robinnicoli/CI2024_project-work/README.md

    - The algorithm iterates over multiple generations, refining the population and the best expression is selected based on its fitness score.

 6. **Final Output**:
    - The best expression for each dataset is stored in `s335017.py`.
+I notice that for f1 and f6 the algorithm finds that there is no better approximation than x0 and x1.
+Futhermore for f7 the algorithm fails to find a good model.
+Theses are clearly errors but I couldn't find the solutions to fix them.

 ## Performance Considerations
 - **Computation Time**: The algorithm is computationally expensive due to the large population size and multiple generations.